Kadam-Kshitij/LearnCpp/Readme.md

 }
 ```
 ## Namesapce
- a namespace is a container for organizing code into logical groups and preventing name conflicts.<br>
+ A namespace is a container for organizing code into logical groups and preventing name conflicts.<br>
  An anonymous namespace is a namespace with no name.
 Members of an anonymous namespace can only be accessed within the same source file.<br>
  ```cpp
 namespace A {